—————AM Portables Mega Shootout – 2017 Update—————

 Sangean PR-D4W ****1/2

-FM reception is as good as today’s DSP technology gets and the PR-D4W ranks among the very best FM portables I have tested along with the CC-2E.
+FM reception is as good as today’s DSP technology gets and the PR-D4W ranks among the very best FM portables I have tested along with the CC-2E and Sangean ATS-909X.

 ****1/2Panasonic RF-1150 – Cousin to the RF-2200, the RF-1150 offers performance just one notch lower…but so close I’m willing to bet many people would never notice the difference.
-It shares the RF-2200’s rotating gyro antenna, phenomenal sensitivity and excellent quieting curve which makes out of town signals sound more like locals than the radios below, but it lacks a bit of selectivity, and becomes slightly desensitized when tuning to signals near interfering stations adjacent on the dial.
+It shares the RF-2200’s rotating gyro antenna, phenomenal sensitivity and excellent quieting curve which make out of town signals sound more like locals than the radios below, but it lacks a bit of selectivity, and becomes slightly desensitized when tuning to signals near interfering stations adjacent on the dial.
+Uses a ceramic vari-cap tuner instead of the RF-2200’s super air-variable tuning cap and a simpler IF stage.
 Big audio, also has shortwave and CB in most versions – CB is replaced with longwave in Euro versions.

 ****1/2Sangean PR-D15 – Successor to the PR-D5, the PR-D15 competes with the best AM radios in terms of sheer AM sensitivity…if a signal is there the Sangean will hear it.
 An upgrade to the PR-D5 below, the sound is still lacking in treble or bass on this model but improvements include finer tuning increments, bass and treble controls, loudness defeat, built-in battery recharging and a convenient handle.
 There is also a bit of DSP soft-muting but it is not too heavy-handed and there are few DSP artifacts to mar its overall excellent AM reception.
 FM has RDS but is not as selective as many of today’s best radios.
 Still…this is a fun radio to use and very cute to look at.
 It doesn’t sound bad until you compare it with other similarly-sized radios which have a wider frequency response.
 Full review: See it at Amazon.